onlyafly/number-headings-obsidian/README.md

 I was inspired partially by the Obsidian plugin <https://github.com/hipstersmoothie/obsidian-plugin-toc> and some of the code logic is descended from that plugin.
 Thanks!

-### First time developing plugins?

-Quick starting guide for new plugin devs:

-- Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
+## Developing the plugin

+### How to setup your development environment

-- Clone your repo to a local development folder.
+1. Clone your repo to a local development folder.
 For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
-- Install NodeJS, then run `npm i` in the command line under your repo folder.
+2. Install NodeJS, then run `npm i` in the command line under your repo folder.
-- Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
+3. Run `make build` to compile your plugin from `main.ts` to `main.js`.
-- Make changes to `main.ts` (or create new `.ts` files).
+4. Make changes to `main.ts` (or create new `.ts` files).
 Those changes should be automatically compiled into `main.js`.
-- Reload Obsidian to load the new version of your plugin.
+5. Reload Obsidian to load the new version of your plugin.
-- Enable plugin in settings window.
+6. Enable plugin in settings window.
-- For updates to the Obsidian API run `npm update` in the command line under your repo folder.
+7. For updates to the Obsidian API run `npm update` in the command line under your repo folder.

 ### Releasing new releases